c-bassx/ctf-writeups/README.md

 ## What is this repository for?

-This repository aims to serve as a resource for those attempting the CTF challenges I've detailed on here.
+This repository aims to serve as a resource for those attempting the CTF challenges I've detailed here.
 In each writeup, I aim to explain the underlying concepts behind each challenge in an intuitive and abstract manner.

 ## Challenges